 Competitive Gymnastics

-Our competitive section is currently open to girls and is by invitation only.
+Our competitive section is open to girls and is by invitation only.

 CEGC has a number of performance pathways to cater for our competitive Women’s Artistic gymnasts.
-These are 2-piece, 4-piece Regional Grades, 4-piece National Grades, and 4-piece Compulsory Grades (also called Elite).
 Which pathway a gymnast follows will depend on their age, ability and the hours they are able to devote to training, as well as the spaces available at each level.
 Gymnasts may switch from one pathway to another.
-The Club coaches will recommend the level suitable for each gymnasts.
+The Club will recommend the level suitable for each gymnast.
 These are reviewed regularly, and decided upon by consulting with gymnasts and their parents.
+We hold group parent information meetings twice a year for all Competitive gymnasts – these are usually held at in February and August.

-All gymnasts in our competitive section under 8 years old are called Development Gymnasts.
-Our Development gymnasts train twice a week, 4 or 8 hours in total.
-These gymnasts compete in two competitions per year.
+Development Gymnasts (under 8 years): All gymnasts in our Competitive section who are under 8 years are our Development Gymnasts.
+Our Development gymnasts train twice a week, 4 hours in total.
+They train Tuesday 16:30 – 18:30 and Saturday 13:00 – 15:00 at Tumbles.
+Gymnasts must attend both days, both sessions are at Tumbles.
+Our Development gymnasts compete in two competitions per year.
 The year they turn 8 they will either join our 2 piece or 4 piece section.
+Those who are 7 in year may be invited to train 8 hours per week if they are showing potential to join our 4 Piece Section.

-2 Piece gymnasts train on all 4 pieces of apparatus, with a focus on Floor and Vault for competitions.
-The main competitions are the Scottish Two Piece, usually held in June and November in Perth.
+2 Piece Gymnasts gymnasts train on all 4 pieces of apparatus, with a focus on Floor and Vault for competitions.
+Our 2 Piece gymnasts train twice a week for 4 hours in total, they train Tuesday 16:30-18:30 or 18:30-20:30 AND Saturday 13:00-15:00 or 15:00-17:00.
+Gymnasts must attend both days, all sessions are at Tumbles.
+Our 2 Piece gymnasts compete in 4 competitions per year.
+The main competitions are the Scottish Floor & Vault, usually held in June and November in Perth.
 There are also competitions hosted by other gymnastics clubs.
-These gymnasts train twice a week, 3 or 4 hours in total, and compete in four competitions per year.

 Competitive Gymnastics for Boys